Stories

 I was smart enough but didn't go to class or study.
 I didn't do the work.
 I was lazy and undisciplined.

-I'm probably on the rolls at The University of Alabama, Birmingham (UAB) on academic probation.
+I'm probably still on the rolls at The University of Alabama, Birmingham (UAB) on academic probation.
 When I got the letter from the Dean, I laughed and showed it to Dad and Mom, promising not to take another course until I was ready to pass and make good grades.

 Mom and Dad were not happy.
-My bosses, Doctors Wayne and Sarah Finley, had offered to support me financially.
+My bosses, Doctors Wayne and Sarah Finley had offered to support me financially.
 All I had to do was get into Medical School and specialize in Genetics.
 It didn't hurt that they were on the UAB School of Medicine selection board.
 In one semester, I had effectively blown that opportunity.

 I began working for the Finleys as I started school to help pay for room, board, and books and buy Sneaky Pete Hotdogs, "Two all the way and a pint of Milk, Please."
 I was there so regularly that Pete knew my order by heart.